 While there are various treatment options available, including hormone therapy, many women prefer to manage their menopause symptoms naturally.
 One way to do this is through dietary changes.
 In this blog, we will discuss some foods that may help reduce hot flashes at night.

-Shop our Fall Sale!
+Shop our Holiday Sale!
 Ease the discomfort of menopause symptoms with our Chilipad, a specialized menopause cooling bed system and mattress topper.
 Significantly reduces Vasomotor Symptoms, providing you with a cooler, more comfortable sleep experience.

 What Is a Menopause Diet?